Statement of Administrative Practices for the Special Import Measures Act

 Part VII - The Preliminary Determination of Dumping

-Where the evidence indicates the existence of dumping or subsidizing and where the Tribunal has concluded that there is a reasonable indication that the dumping or subsidizing has caused injury, a preliminary determination is made.
+Where an investigation has not been terminated, as described above in Part VI, a preliminary determination is made.
 The decision is made after the 60th day but on or before the 90th day following the date of initiation of the investigation, subject to the provisions previously noted regarding time limit extensions.
+Written notice of the decision is sent to all parties involved in the investigation and is published in the Canada Gazette.
+The CBSA will issue reasons for its decision 15 days later.

 At the time of making a preliminary determination of dumping or subsidizing, the President: